fredfeng/CS162/homework/hw1.md

 ```

-(b) 10 points
+(b) 10 points.

 A palindrome is a word that reads the same from left-to-right and right-to-left.
 Write an OCaml function palindrome : string -> bool that takes a string w and returns true if the string is a palindrome and false otherwise.
 Your function should be case sensitie.
-You may want to use the OCaml function explode .
-(Hint: You may call your listReverse function from your palindrome function.)
+You may want to use the OCaml function explode.
 Once you have implemented the function, you should get the following behavior at the OCaml prompt:
 ```
 # palindrome "malayalam";;
 - : bool = true